scottfeldmanpeabody/strava/README.md

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/attempts_by_bike_type.png)</br>
 *This data set is balanced AF*

 Even though the data is labeled by bike, which has been transformed into bike type, not all segments are cleanly separated.
 Sometimes I ride my moutain bike to the trails and in the process traverse road segments.
 Sometimes I decide to be a bit of an idiot and ride my road bike on singletrack.
-The way I handled this was to calculate a percetage of road bike use on each segment.
+The way I handled this was to calculate the percentage of road bike use on each segment.
 0% = entirely mountain bike use, 100% = entirely road bike use.
 Most of the segments are "pure," but for those within 30% of either end, I defined them by 0-30% = mountain bike, and 70-100% = road bike.
 30%-70% was dropped from the dataset.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/distribution_of_segments_by_biketype.png)</br>
 *Separating segments into road bike and mountain bike segments by taking the plurality of bike type that was used.
 The middle 40% is ambiguous and was dropped from the dataset.
 Blue lines show the original distribution whereas the orange lines shows what each segment was categorized as*